bauer-alex/MerryCrispmas/content/about.md

 Resources for this website:

+* All texts were written by Alexander Bauer & Johannes Stark
 * The website was built with [blogdown](https://github.com/rstudio/blogdown), using the [Hermit theme](https://github.com/Track3/hermit) for Hugo
 * Some clip art graphics were taken from [pixabay.com](https://pixabay.com/)